* * *

 This is a great beginner's choice that experts will still reach for as one of their primary 'go-to' saws, intended for furniture and cabinetry projects.
 The handle and overall design of the saw is patterned after saws fabricated by the prestigious Wheeler, Madden Clemson saw company from Middleton, NY in the mid 1870’s.
 This working replica uses state-of-the-art alloys and finishes to promote corrosion-resistance, and with proper care, last for generations.
 The thin, .02-gauge plate is made of the finest Swedish Spring steel and generally filed 14 points per inch to facilitate a smooth, yet rapidly-cutting action that will easily craft dovetail joints with the grain, and smoothly-finished crosscuts against the grain.This premium tool constitutes a perfect starter saw for newcomers to hand tools, and one which seasoned experts will still reach for as one of their primary ‘go-to’ saws in the unplugged workshop.

-- Traditional Disston-pattern open handle or Wheeler Madden Clemson-pattern closed handle, available in standard cherry, or optional walnut, mesquite and apple.
-Apple is in very limited supply.
+- Traditional Disston-pattern open handle or Wheeler Madden Clemson-pattern closed handle, available in standard quartersawn hickory, or optional cherry, walnut, or fiddleback maple.

-- Traditional folded gunsmith-blued carbon or optional stainless steel backs.
+- Traditional folded gunsmith hot-blued (black oxided) carbon or optional bright nickel-plated or copper-plated carbon steel backs.

 - Fasteners in standard brass or optional gunsmith-blued or stainless alloys.
 You may also choose the niter-blued or nickel-plated finishes for the carbon steel fasteners.